 You’re here because you know you need to establish a “Line of Sight” for your online course, something that will provide you a straightforward vantage of how to execute your online course from beginning to end.
 In this case, your “Line of Sight” will be your online course outline.
-This will ensure that the learning process will flow smoothly and your students aren’t just taking bits and pieces out of nowhere.
+This will ensure that the learning process will flow smoothly and that your students aren’t just taking bits and pieces out of nowhere.

 How to Outline Online Courses